 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
 Once you know the LLC name is available, learn how to form an Alaska LLC by reading our step-by-step guide on filing the Articles of Organization.

 While not required in Alaska, an Operating Agreement, which are the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.

 What are the requirements to name an LLC in Alaska?

 In addition to the name being unique, the name of the LLC must include a special designator such as Limited Liability Company, Limited Liability Co, LLC, L.L.C., Ltd., in addition to not using restricted words such as bank or insurance, unless the entity is licensed to operate as such.

 There are a few name requirements to be aware of as well.
 For starters, the legal name of the LLC must be one of the following words or abbreviations:

 – Limited Liability Co.

-Additionally, the LLC name cannot include the word “city,” “borough,” “village,” or any word that could refer that the business is part of a municipality or government agency.
+Additionally, the LLC name cannot include the words “city,” “borough,” “village,” or any word that could suggest that the business is part of a municipality or government agency.